-Fixed Term Employment Contracts According to Turkish Legislation
+Fixed-Term Employment Contracts According to Turkish Legislation

-Due to the problems mentioned above, firms that have an actual need for fixed term contracts to be applied to personnel often face problems resulting from the incorrect interpretation of the situation.
+Due to the problems mentioned above, firms that have an actual need for fixed-term contracts to be applied to personnel often face problems resulting from the incorrect interpretation of the situation.

-Employment relationships that are tied to specific period of time or the completion of a specific project or objective are considered as having a fixed term in accordance with the same legislation mentioned above.
+Employment relationships that are tied to specific period of time or the completion of a specific project or objective are considered as having a fixed-term in accordance with the same legislation mentioned above.

-Unless there is a substantial reason to do so, fixed term agreements cannot be put in place in succession of one another.
+Unless there is a substantial reason to do so, fixed-term agreements cannot be put in place in succession of one another.
 In the case that this occurs without substantial reason, the entire employment relationship will be considered as having an indefinite period beginning from the date of the first contract.

-Workers who are employed with a fixed term contract are not entitled to job security provisions.
-Additionally, workers who are employed with a fixed term contract do not accrue severance pay rights during their period of their employment.
+Workers who are employed with a fixed-term contract are not entitled to job security provisions.
+Additionally, workers who are employed with a fixed-term contract do not accrue severance pay rights during their period of their employment.
 Distinctions are not made when it comes to items such as annual leave, social security.
 In other words, both contract types are subject to the same rules and practices.
 If different terms and conditions applied, they must be done so with a rightful and acceptable purpose.

-The objectives which must be set in order to establish a fixed term contract are often debatable.
+The objectives which must be set in order to establish a fixed-term contract are often debatable.
 This topic is carried out in accordance with the decision numbered 158 of the International Labor Organization (ILO).
 The decision has been accepted and followed by several countries around the world.
-Additionally, the guidelines set forth by the Council of European Union Compliance Laws 99/70 governing fixed term contracts are followed.
-The opening of a position with a fixed term contract is contingent on the conditions that it is related to the completion of a specific job, or the emergence of a particular case.
+Additionally, the guidelines set forth by the Council of European Union Compliance Laws 99/70 governing fixed-term contracts are followed.
+The opening of a position with a fixed-term contract is contingent on the conditions that it is related to the completion of a specific job, or the emergence of a particular case.
 It is important to note that the use of words such as 'like' shows that the interpretations can be broadened with a proper and logical explanation.
 However, the fact that unclear or ambiguous statements can lead to disagreements and enforcement problems should not be overlooked.

 A Supreme Court decision: